Sharon Carter: Film

-A variation of the character named Sharon Stewart in Captain America, portrayed by Kim Gillingham.
-This version is a civilian and the daughter of Bernie Stewart-Cooperman.
-After the death of her parents at the hands of the Red Skull's daughter Valentina de Santis, Stewart accompanies Captain America to Italy to defeat the villains.
+A character based on Sharon Carter named Sharon Stewart appears in Captain America (1990), portrayed by Kim Gillingham.
+This version is a civilian and the daughter of Bernice "Bernie" Stewart.
+After the Red Skull's daughter Valentina de Santis kills her parents, Sharon accompanies Captain America to Italy to defeat the pair.

 Marvel Cinematic Universe

-Emily VanCamp portrays Sharon Carter in media set in the Marvel Cinematic Universe.
+Sharon Carter appears in media set in the Marvel Cinematic Universe (MCU), portrayed by Emily VanCamp.
 She appears in the live-action films Captain America: The Winter Soldier (2014) and Captain America: Civil War (2016) as well as the Disney+ miniseries The Falcon and the Winter Soldier (2021).
-Additionally, VanCamp voices an alternate timeline version in the Disney+ animated series What If...? episode "What If...
-Zombies?!"
+Additionally, VanCamp voices alternate timeline variants of Carter in the Disney+ animated series What If...?.